U29/FingersGame/README.md

 # FingersGame
-This is called "Yubisuma" or "Isse-no-se" which is s famous game in Japan.
+This is called "Yubisuma" or "Isse-no-se" which is a famous game in Japan.